 Fats and Carbs

-Again, depending on the case, some dogs with liver disease can tolerate higher fat levels in their diet, while you should keep others at moderate fat intake.
+Again, depending on the case, some dogs with liver disease can tolerate higher fat levels in their diet, while you should keep others at a moderate fat intake.

-Fat is essential for energy and calories, but it can cause distress to dogs with the liver disease since it is processed through the liver.
+Fat is essential for energy and calories, but it can cause distress to dogs with liver disease since it is processed through the liver.

 On the other hand, carbohydrates are important in all cases because they can help aid your dog’s digestion since they are rich in fiber.